Schedule Your Diagnostic Consultation

 SMART Goals

-Setting smart goals are critical.
+Setting smart goals is critical.
 We need to have:

 • Goals that you can measure

-• Goals that are attainable (relative to what you have done in the past)
+• Attainable goals (relative to what you have done in the past)

 • Goals that are relevant to your company’s mission